Adopted by the 49th World Medical Assembly, Hamburg, Germany, November 1997,

 Professionals, by definition, are responsible for specifying the standards that constitute good quality in their work and the processes needed for the evaluation of that quality.
 Health professionals, therefore, must define high quality health care and determine the best methods of measuring the quality of care delivered.

 In order to assess quality of care, it is necessary to obtain reliable data on the patients and populations served as well as on care processes and outcomes.
-Patient records, whether recorded on paper, digitally or in any other way, must be created written and preserved with care and, with attention to confidentiality requirements.
+Patient records, whether recorded on paper, digitally or in any other way, must be created written and preserved with care and, with attention to confidentiality requirements in accordance with the WMA Declaration of Taipei.
 Procedures, decisions and other matters connected with patients should be recorded in a format that will allow information for measuring specific standards to be available on a timely basis when needed.

 Health care professionals should have adequate opportunities to maintain and develop their knowledge and skills by participating in continuing medical education and/or continuing professional development.
 Clinical guidelines based on professional standards for high quality care should be created and made easily available to those requiring them.
 Health care training should include specific instruction in quality improvement techniques, including opportunities for hands-on practice in measuring and improving quality.
 Health care institutions should create quality improvement systems for their own use and to ensure that instructions concerning such systems are followed.